Cartagena's Old Town

 Museums of Bogotá

 There are few places in the world where you can get a sense of what finding a long-lost buried treasure might be like.
 Bogotá's Museo del Oro, one of South America's most astonishing museums, will floor you with a sensation of Indiana Jones proportions – and it's merely one of countless museums in the city.
-Whether you dig portly Boteros, presidential helicopters, cocaine-kingpin firearms, Bolivarian swords, exquisitely tiled bathrooms or broken vases, Bogotá has a museum for you.
+Whether you dig pre-Columbian gold ornaments, portly Boteros, presidential helicopters, cocaine-kingpin firearms, Bolívarian swords, exquisitely tiled bathrooms or broken vases, Bogotá has a museum for you.

 There is something immediately transcendent about setting foot in stunning Barichara, arguably Colombia's most picturesque colonial village: its rust-orange rooftops, symmetrically cobbled streets, whitewashed walls and pot-plant-adorned balconies contrast with a backdrop of cinematic Andean green.
-Barichara is a slow-paced marvel – its name means 'place of relaxation' in the regional Guane dialect – and finding oneself wandering its streets in a sleepwalker's daze, blindsided by its beauty, wouldn't be unusual.
+Barichara is a slow-paced marvel – its name means 'place of relaxation' in the regional Guane dialect – and finding oneself wandering its streets in a sleepwalker's daze, blinded by its beauty and drinking in the atmosphere for hours on end, wouldn't be unusual.

 Fantasy Island: Providencia

-It might be a little tricky to reach, but the effort pays off before you even land on this mountainous, jaw-droppingly beautiful slice of Caribbean fantasy: the view from the plane or catamaran window is that good.
-With some of the best beaches in the country, superb diving possibilities, excellent hiking, wonderful cuisine and a unique English creole to get your head around, Providencia is a little-explored off-the-beaten path favorite, where you won’t find a single all-inclusive resort.
+It might be a little tricky to reach, but the effort pays off before you even land on this mountainous, jaw-droppingly beautiful slice of Caribbean fantasy: the view from the plane or catamaran window is just that good.
+With some of the best beaches in the country, superb diving possibilities, excellent hiking, wonderful cuisine and a unique spoken English Creole to get your head around, Providencia is a little-explored off-the-beaten-path favorite, where you won’t find a single all-inclusive resort.

 Cañon de Río Claro